RAF Brize Norton: United States Air Force

 By 1950, elements of the United States Air Force's (USAF) Strategic Air Command (SAC) were based at RAF Lakenheath, RAF Marham, and RAF Sculthorpe.
 The increasing tension of the Cold War led to a re-evaluation of these deployments.
 By 1953, SAC bombers began to move further west, behind RAF fighter forces, to Brize Norton, RAF Greenham Common, RAF Upper Heyford, and RAF Fairford.
 As with the other stations it occupied, SAC invested heavily in extending the runway (6000 to 9000 ft), taxiways and dispersals, as well as constructing accommodation and weapons handling facilities.
 This work was completed in April 1951.

 Command of the station was transferred from U.S. Air Forces in Europe (USAFE) to SAC on 8 December 1952.
 30th Air Depot Wing became the 3rd Air Force unit responsible for control of all personnel at Brize Norton, upon receipt of instructions to control base functions.
 The station was assigned to the 7th Air Division and operated by the 3920th Air Base Group, which was renamed as the 3920th Combat Support Group, and then the 3920th Strategic Wing in 1964.
 The 3920th ceased operations in 1965.

 The first major USAF deployment was that of twenty-one Convair B-36 Peacemaker strategic bombers of the 11th Bomb Wing for eight days in June 1952.
 Boeing B-29 Superfortress and the KB-29 air-air tankers of the 301st Bombardment Wing were based at Brize Norton on temporary duty from December 1952 to April 1953.

 From September 1953, units equipped with the Boeing B-47E Stratojet six-engined bombers began to be deployed to Brize Norton on 90-day temporary deployments, with boom-equipped Boeing KC-97G Stratofreighters also being deployed in support from December 1954.
 Brize Norton was closed for runway repairs in 1956.
 Later deployments included KC-97 and Boeing KC-135 Stratotanker and the first Convair B-58 Hustler and Boeing B-52 Stratofortress bombers to land in the United Kingdom.

-From 1958, B-47 deployments changed from 90-day temporary deployments to 30-day Reflex Alerts, in which the aircraft did little flying, but were held at a high degree of readiness (armed with nuclear bombs) on special aprons on the south side of the airbase.
+From 1958, B-47 deployments changed from 90-day temporary deployments to 30-day Operation Reflex alerts, in which the aircraft did little flying, but were held at a high degree of readiness (armed with nuclear bombs) on special aprons on the south side of the airbase.
 In September 1964, the USAF announced that Reflex operations would cease and that Brize Norton would be returned to the RAF.